Rhumb Line (board game)

 Rhumb Line is a two-player abstract strategy board game by Martin H. Samuel, played with glass pieces on mousepad-type material, using placement and point accumulation to win.
 The game board and instructions have a nautical theme, based in part on the concept of the rhumb line and historic games played by sailors.

 Rhumb Line II is a 50-page note pad travel version played with a blue and a yellow pen.
-An iPhone app version was produced in 2010.
+An iPhone app version was produced in 2010 and is no longer available.